 2. Turn up as hydrated as possible.
 And don't just drink loads right before you get started.

 3. Listen to your body (and keep an eye on urine colour) to monitor your hydration level.
 Dark pee means you probably need to increase fluid intake.
-If it's completely clear and you are peeing alot, you're probably drinking too much, which can be as bad than not drinking enough.
+If it's completely clear and you are peeing alot, you're probably drinking too much, which can be as bad as not drinking enough.

 4. Drink to thirst rather than setting arbitrary targets for how much you think you 'should' be consuming.